• Skip to main content

 3. Spread the mixture evenly in your baking dish.

-4. To make the topping, in a large mixing bowl combine ½ cup rolled oats, ½ cup sliced almonds, 1/3 cup light brown sugar, 1/3 cup all purpose flour, ¼ cup melted butter, and ¼ teaspoon kosher salt.
+4. In a separate large mixing bowl combine ½ cup rolled oats, ½ cup sliced almonds, 1/3 cup light brown sugar, 1/3 cup all purpose flour, ¼ cup melted butter, and ¼ teaspoon kosher salt.

 5. Evenly sprinkle the crisp topping mixture over the filling.